Yuminaire/Krypton-Bot/README.md

-# Detonator-Bot
+# Krypton Bot
-A Discord bot for the Detonator Hypixel Guild.
+A Discord bot for the Krypton Hypixel Guild.